 We will be importing a text file with earthquake locations in the tab-separated values (TSV) format to QGIS and create a points layer.

 Get the data¶

 For this tutorial we will download a dataset of earthquakes between 1900-2000 from NOAA’s National Geophysical Data Center produces a great dataset of all significant earthquakes since 2150 BC.
 Visit the NOAA NCEI portal and enter Min as

-For convenience, you may directly download a copy of both the datasets from the links below:
+For convenience, you may directly download a copy of the above datasets from the link below:

-QGIS3 comes with a unified data manager that allows you to load all the various supported data format.
+QGIS comes with a unified data manager that allows you to load all the various supported data formats.
 Click the Open Data Source Manager button on the Data Source Toolbar.
-You can also use Ctrl + L keyboard shortcut.
+You may also use Ctrl + L keyboard shortcut.

-EPSG:4326 WGS84CRS.
-If your file contained coordinates in a different CRS, you can select the appropriate CRS here.
-Click OK.
+EPSG:4326 - WGS 84CRS.
+If your file contains coordinates in a different CRS, you could select the appropriate CRS here.
+Click Add.

-It is easy to confuse X and Y coordinates.
+It is easy to get confused between X and Y coordinates.
 Latitude specifies the north-south position of a point and hence it is a Y coordinate.
 Similarly Longitude specifies the east-west position of a point and it is a X coordinate.